sapbrussels/digityser/README.md

 # DigitYser - Smart Gardening

-This repository contains a python template which is used during the SAP IoT and SAC workshop.
+This repository contains a python template which is used during an SAP IoT workshop.

 ## Installation